Philadelphia npt 2026

 The tax applies to payments that a person receives from an employer in return for work or services.
 All employed Philadelphia residents owe the Wage Tax, regardless of where they work.
 Non-residents who work in Philadelphia must also pay the Wage Tax.

-Who pays the tax.
-The Net Profits Tax (NPT) is imposed on the net profits from the operation of a trade, business, profession, enterprise, or other activity by: Philadelphia residents, even if their business is conducted outside of Philadelphia.
-Non-residents who conduct business in Philadelphia.
+The Philadelphia Net Profits Tax (NPT) is a tax imposed by the City of Philadelphia on the net profits earned from the operation of a trade, business, profession, enterprise, or other activity.

 People also ask